 Lucy is a Reporter and Host for mid-day programming on WNPR including Here and Now.
 She began her career at the station as the Assignment Editor and also hosted All Things Considered.
 She contributes to National Public Radio and her stories have aired on several national NPR shows including Morning Edition, All Things Considered, and Weekend Edition.

-While at WNPR, her stories have focused on immigration including New Haven's controversial ID card program, efforts for an in-state tuition law for undocumented students, and the Becoming American series: stories of immigrants and the citizenship process.
-Two years ago, Lucy launched the Coming Home Project to tell the stories of returning Afghanistan and Iraq War veterans in transition.
+During her time in Connecticut, Lucy has focused on immigration including New Haven's controversial ID card program, efforts for an in-state tuition law for undocumented students, and the Becoming American series: stories of immigrants and the citizenship process.
+In 2011, Lucy launched the Coming Home Project to tell the stories of returning Afghanistan and Iraq War veterans in transition.
 To learn more about the military, Lucy was chosen to take part in a week-long training for journalists hosted by the U.S Army at Fort Leavenworth, KS and Fort Leonard Woods, MO.
 Getting up at 3:30 am to participate in boot camp was most memorable!

-Lucy has worked in several states as a public radio reporter since starting out at WDUQ in Pittsburgh.
+Lucy has worked in several states as a public radio reporter after beginning her career at WDUQ in Pittsburgh.
 She's received awards from Pennsylvania's Golden Quill, the New York State Associated Press, the Mayor's Asian American Advisory Board in Jacksonville, Florida, the Connecticut Associated Press and the state's Society for Professional Journalists chapter.

-When she's not in the newsroom, Lucy enjoys traveling, hiking around New England, and planning her next garden.
-She also enjoys cheering for her hometown team, the Pittsburgh Steelers.
+When she's not in the newsroom, Lucy enjoys traveling, hiking, and planning her next garden.
 She lives in Middletown with her family which includes two talented dogs, Sidney and Lily.